nathanberry97/retrodate.playdate/README.md

 > Collection of retro games for the Playdate handheld

+## Linting and formatting

-## Pre-commit and GitHub Actions
+> Pre-commit hooks are being used for code formatting and GitHub Actions are
+> used for linting and testing

-To use the pre-commit hooks, install the pre-commit package:
+To use the pre-commit hooks, install the pre-commit package and luarocks:

 ```bash
 pip install pre-commit